AlexandreBonzom/leboncoin-exercice/README.md

 ## Built With

-- [React](https://reactjs.org/) - This project was bootstrapped with Create React App.
+- [React](https://reactjs.org/) - This project was bootstrapped with Create React App
+- HTML / CSS
+- Javascript

 ### Server side